google/go-cloud/internal/website/content/howto/blob/_index.md

 You should specify the `region` query parameter to ensure your application connects to the correct region.

-If you set the "awssdk=v1" query parameter, `blob.OpenBucket` will create a default AWS Session with the `SharedConfigEnable` option enabled; if you have authenticated with the AWS CLI, it will use those credentials.
-See [AWS Session][] to learn about authentication alternatives, including using environment variables.

-If you set the "awssdk=v2" query parameter, it will instead create an AWS Config based on the AWS SDK V2; see [AWS V2 Config][] to learn more.
+It will create an AWS Config based on the AWS SDK V2; see [AWS V2 Config][] to learn more.

-If no "awssdk" query parameter is set, Go CDK will use a default (currently V2).

 Full details about acceptable URLs can be found under the API reference for [`s3blob.URLOpener`][].